Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

 Q: What is context-based authentication?

-A: Context-based authentication utilizes risk-based analysis to determine the appropriate authentication level, adjusting security measures based on real-time user actions and threat assessments.
+A: Context-based authentication utilizes risk-based analysis to determine the appropriate authentication level, adjusting identity security measures based on real-time user actions and threat assessments.

 Q: How does context-based authentication enhance security?